 If you are interested in doing a postdoc in the lab, please contact Dr. Schotter at firstname.lastname@example.org to discuss research projects and funding opportunities.

-We are accepting graduate students for the 2019-2020 application cycle!
-Please reach out to Dr. Schotter at firstname.lastname@example.org to discuss your interest in the lab.
+We are accepting graduate students to join our lab through the Psychology Department PhD program for the 2020-2021 application cycle!
+Please reach out to Dr. Schotter at email@example.com to discuss your interest in the lab.